Pass “Kona’s Law” in Connecticut — Hold Dog Owners Accountable & Protect Our Pets

 The Issue

-My name is Teresa H, and I am asking for your help to protect families from experiencing the trauma that my dog Kona and I are still living through.
+My name is Teresa Hall, and I am asking for your help to prevent families from experiencing the trauma that my dog Kona and I went through.

 No pet owner should ever have to experience that.

-But what has been just as devastating is what happened after the attack.
+But what has been just as concerning is what I learned after the attack.

-We are calling for the passage of “Kona’s Law” in Connecticut, which would:
+We are calling for the creation of “Kona’s Law” in Connecticut to strengthen existing laws and prioritize prevention, accountability, and community safety.

 avatar of the starter